2005 NCAA Division I-A football season: Heisman Trophy

 In June 2010 the NCAA ruled that Bush had received "improper benefits", violating NCAA policy.
 On September 14, he announced in a statement from the New Orleans Saints that he would forfeit his 2005 Heisman Trophy.
 Runner-up Vince Young said that he would not accept the trophy if Bush forfeited it.
 On September 15, the Heisman Trust announced that the 2005 trophy would be vacated and there would be no winner for the season.
+Bush's Heisman win would be reinstanted on April 24, 2024, with the Heisman Trophy Trust citing "enormous" changes in college athletics, including the introduction of name, image and likeness (NIL) a few years prior.